KoynovStas/uCRC_t/README.md

-# CRC_t - is C++ class for calculation CRC sizes 1-64 bits
+# uCRC_t - is C++ class for calculation CRC sizes 1-64 bits

 ## Description

-CRC_t is C++ class for calculation CRC sizes 1-64 bits.
+uCRC_t is universal C++ class for calculation CRC sizes(width) 1-64 bits.

 #### Features of the implementation:

  - The code uses only the standard **C++03 not C++11** -> This allows you to use the class in the oldest projects with older compilers.
  - In the code not uses the library boost.
- - The code has no dependencies, and imprisoned in the one file.
+ - The code has no dependencies.
  - For **any** bit-depth (width) of CRC will be use the standard table method for calculation.
 Will be calculated standart table for byte (table size 256 elements)